 Kerikeri Mission Station

-Established in 1819, the Kerikeri Mission Station is one of New Zealand’s first places where Māori invited visitors to live among them.
-Built under the protection of local Māori chiefs who were keen to harness the trade and technology of Europe, Kerikeri Mission Station grew amidst a backdrop of tribal warfare and ever-increasing visits from foreign ships.
+Established in 1819, the Kerikeri Mission Station is one of the first places in New Zealand where Māori invited visitors to live among them.
+Built under the protection of local chiefs who were keen to harness the trade and technology of Europe, Kerikeri Mission Station grew amidst a backdrop of tribal warfare and ever-increasing visits from foreign ships.

 Heritage gardens and orchards

 Cultivated over the past 200 years and New Zealand’s oldest European garden, the Mission’s award-winning heritage garden and orchards are a wonderful place for a picnic or walk, with a self-guided Garden Tour also available.
 Don’t miss St James Church, surrounded by a tranquil graveyard, across the road.

 It is a short stroll uphill to Kororipo Pā, an ancient, fortified hill settlement once home to the Mission’s Māori protector, Hongi Hika, and the stronghold of his powerful Ngāpuhi iwi (tribe).
 Nearby is Te Ahurea, a full-scale replica of a Māori fishing village and native plant garden.